saman-sh/samangame/README.md

 This might take few minutes depending on speed of your system.
 Second, compile the c++ code (Anagrams.cpp) note that c++11 should be available on your system, type this command on the terminal:
 $ g++ Anagrams.cpp -std=c++11
-then just run the executable (a.out).
+then just run the executable (a.out) the final result (list of maximum 8 letter anagrams in English dictionary) will be available in a text file (Anagrams.txt).

 Requirements:
 * Ubuntu (or any Linux distro).